jimsmart/peanut/README.md

 Its primary purpose is to provide a single consistent interface for easy, ceremony-free persistence of record-based struct data.

-Each distinct struct type is written to an individual file (or table), each named according to the name of the struct.
+Each distinct struct type is written to an individual file (or table), automatically created, each named according to the name of the struct.
 Field/column names in each file/table are derived from struct tags.
 All writers use the same tags.

 Currently supported formats are CSV, TSV, Excel (.xlsx), JSON Lines (JSONL), and SQLite.
 Additional writers are also provided to assist with testing and debugging.